shonferg/adv-gfx-proj/readme.md

 I have included transpiled JavaScript code that is ready to run in a browser, but if you want to build the code from scratch, or rebuild after making tweaks, this section will explain how to do so.

-The program is written with [TypeScript](http://www.typescriptlang.org), which is a superset of JavaScript that adds type information as well as new language features that are not yet widley available in browsers.
+The program is written with [TypeScript](http://www.typescriptlang.org), which is a superset of JavaScript that adds type information as well as new language features that are not yet widely available in browsers.
 The type information allows you to get error checking and code-completion within an editor so you know if you have made a simple mistake before refreshing the browser.
 However, since browsers can't execute TypeScript directly, it requires an additional step to transpile TypeScript *.ts files into JavaScript *.js files that can be executed in a browser.
 It can also produce code maps so that the original type script files can be debugged within the browser as if they were actually being executed.

 ### Build Steps
 1. Download and install [Node.js](https://nodejs.org/en/), if it is not already intalled.
 Even if you have an existing installation, you may want to update it the latest to avoid any potential problems with the rest of the steps.
-2. Clone the github repository to a local folder
+2. Clone the GitHub repository to a local folder
 3. Open a command prompt and navigate to the repository folder
 4. Use Node.js to install TypeScript globally with this command (Note: Some of these may require sudo on Mac or Linux):
 ```